ringecosystem/msgport/README.md

     - params: bytes - Adapter params obtained from the Msgport API in step 2.

     ```sol
-    messageLine.send(toChainId, toDapp, message, params);
+    messagePort.send(toChainId, toDapp, message, params);
     ```

-4. You can verify the senderLine and senderDapp addresses when reciving the message.
+4. You can verify the senderPort and senderDapp addresses when reciving the message.

     For an example, please check [Verify example](./src/examples/ExampleReceiverDapp.sol)